HariboApfel/softgamelauncher/README.md

 1. **Import from Folder**: Click folder icon → scan directory for games
 2. **Manual Addition**: Click plus icon → add game details manually
+   - **Automatic Link Discovery**: When you enter a game name and select an executable, the system automatically searches F95Zone for matching links
+   - **Smart Auto-fill**: If a good match is found (>70% confidence), the source URL is automatically filled
+   - **Manual Selection**: For lower confidence matches, you can choose from multiple results
+   - **Manual Search**: Click "Search for Link" button to manually trigger a search

 ### Game Management